-UK Home is also a national provider of energy related maintenance and repair services for the home, and as at 30 June 2017 had 7.4 million customer accounts, many of which are provided in connection with insurance products sold by the Group.
-British Gas Insurance Limited has been established as an insurer and British Gas Services Limited has been given authority to sell its insurance based service and repair products.
-British Gas Insurance Limited is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority to carry out these functions.
-British Gas Services Limited is also authorised and regulated by the Financial Conduct Authority.
+UK Home is also a national provider of energy related maintenance and repair services for the home, and as at 30 June 2018 had 7.5 million customer accounts, many of which are provided in connection with insurance products sold by the Group.
+British Gas Insurance Limited is an insurer which is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority to carry out these functions.
+British Gas Services Limited is also authorised and regulated by the Financial Conduct Authority, and sells insurance based service and repair products.
 The services provided include maintenance and repair contracts and on-demand services for central heating, plumbing and drains, home electrics and kitchen appliances.
-It owns the franchise business Dyno-Rod, a UK drain specialist, as well as its related plumbing business and has now launched a new technology-led on-demand services platform, 'Local Heroes', which provides access to local tradesman backed by a British Gas guarantee.
+It owns the franchise business Dyno-Rod, a UK drain specialist, as well as its related plumbing business, and its digital platform enabled on-demand services offering, 'Local Heroes', which provides access to local tradesman backed by a British Gas guarantee is now operating across the UK.
 In addition, UK Home is one of the UK's largest national installer of domestic central heating boilers and systems.